-(In millions, except average life) Amoun Weighted t Average Life Technology-based Marketing-related \$ 1,347 627 , Total \$ 1,968 6 years
+(In millions, except average life) Amount Weighted Average Life

+Technology-based \$ 1,341 4 years

+Marketing-related 627 11 years

+Total \$ 1,968 6 years

 Activision Blizzard, Inc.

 On January 18, 2022, we entered into a definitive agreement to acquire Activision Blizzard, Inc. ("Activision Blizzard") for \$95.00 per share in an all-cash transaction valued at \$68.7 billion, inclusive of Activision Blizzard's net cash.
 Activision Blizzard is a leader in game development and an interactive entertainment content publisher.
 The acquisition will accelerate the growth in our gaming business across mobile, PC, console, and cloud gaming.
 The acquisition has been approved by Activision Blizzard's shareholders.
 We continue to work toward closing the transaction subject to obtaining required regulatory approvals and satisfaction of other customary closing conditions.
 Microsoft and Activision Blizzard have jointly agreed to extend the merger agreement through October 18, 2023 to allow for additional time to resolve remaining regulatory concerns.